torpidtrog/AppliedMachineLearning/README.md

 # AppliedMachineLearning
-We used machine learning techniques such as regression, decision tree, and neural networks to predict and compare price prediction models of used cars
+We used machine learning techniques such as regression, decision tree, and neural networks to predict and compare price prediction models of used cars - Neural Network was the best model